 Back when I was working on my first round of contributions, I was less concerned with syntax-based highlighting due to my excitement over the context-based variety.
 However, due to the complexity and performance implications of cutting-edge technology, and its merely marginal advantages over its predecessor, I’ve since drifted back to more traditional ways of reading code.
-For the good of all, since my code coloring concerns again align with 99.99% of users.
+This is probably for the good of all, as my code coloring concerns again align with those of 99.99% of programmers.

 So, I added syntax highlighting for JSX, too.

 Automatically Enabling JSX Support in Emacs

 js-jsx-mode, or by naming files with a “.jsx” extension.
-Unfortunately, this obfuscated the feature in the very common case where programmers used “.js” for their files; and what’s the point of having JSX support if many people don’t know it’s there?
+Unfortunately, this obfuscated the feature in the very common case where programmers used “.js” for their files; and what’s the point of having JSX support if people don’t know it’s there?

 Trying It Out

 To take my latest improvements for a spin, first check the homepage to see if Emacs 27 has been released yet.

-As of this writing, Emacs 27 is not out yet, nor is there a release candidate.
-However, for macOS users, you can always install a Nightly build from Emacs For Mac OS X (scroll down to “Nightlies”).
-For GNU/Linux users can install a snapshot from a PPA or compile from source.
+As of this writing, Emacs 27 is not out yet, nor is there a release candidate. macOS users can install a Nightly build from Emacs For Mac OS X (scroll down to “Nightlies”).
+GNU/Linux users can install a snapshot from a PPA or compile from source.
 The incantations for compiling will probably be similar to these:

 sudo apt remove emacs sudo apt build-dep emacs git clone git://git.sv.gnu.org/emacs.git cd emacs git checkout emacs-27 ./autogen.sh ./configure make sudo make install